 When the phrase ‘chain of integrity’ is used in the gold market, what people are concerned with is whether the gold bullion in question has left the professional market’s chain of integrity.
 Once the gold bar has been assayed and is of proven weight and purity to be accepted by the professional markets, if this bar then remains in professional vaults recognised by the London Bullion Market Association (LBMA) and international financial exchanges, this gold bar is said to have remained in the gold market’s chain of integrity. it has never left, does not need to be re-assayed and can be easily traded and exchanged.
 Gold bullion that remains within the chain of integrity is said to be of good delivery status.

-All the gold bullion, and other precious metals, for purchase on our platform remains within the chain of integrity and has good delivery status.
+All the gold bullion bars, and other precious metals, for purchase on our platform remain within the chain of integrity and has good delivery status.
 Our platform extends the professional gold market’s chain of integrity to you the retail gold investor.
 Using our platform you can buy gold and silver bullion that meet the standards established by the LBMA, and and also platinum and palladium bullion that meet the standards established by the London Platinum and Palladium Market Association.

 For more more information about the investment process using our platform use our ‘How to guides’.
 To learn more about why we believe we are expertly qualified to deliver a highly professional and secure precious metals investment platform read our ‘About Us’ section.
 If you have any further questions about the security of the precious metals available on our platform, please contact us.

 Classical Gold Standard

 Metallic standard.
 Monetary regime dominant in the Western World 1870-1914.
 Dominated international trade for the period.

 In his book ‘Currency Wars‘, investor and financial consultant, Jim Rickards has the following to say about the classical gold standard: